-In this blog post I’m going to discuss how I teach close reading in my classroom with a focus on non-fiction.
+In this blog post I’m going to discuss how I teach close reading strategies in the classroom with a focus on non-fiction.
 Close reading means to read a text more than once in order to develop a greater understanding of the text.
-I teach close reading in small groups of no more than six students, whilst the rest of the class rotate around independent reading activities.
+When teaching close reading strategies, I work with small groups of no more than six students, whilst the rest of the class rotate around independent reading activities.

 The first read